MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/operations-guide.md

 #### Add an Active Directory protector

-The **ADAccountOrGroup** protector is an Active Directory SID-based protector.
-This protector can be added to both operating system and data volumes, although it doesn't unlock operating system volumes in the pre-boot environment.
+The Active Directory protector is a SID-based protector that can be added to both operating system and data volumes, although it doesn't unlock operating system volumes in the preboot environment.
 The protector requires the SID for the domain account or group to link with the protector.
 BitLocker can protect a cluster-aware disk by adding an SID-based protector for the Cluster Name Object (CNO) that lets the disk properly failover and unlock to any member computer of the cluster.

 > [!IMPORTANT]
 > The SID-based protector requires the use of an additional protector such as TPM, PIN, recovery key, etc. when used on operating system volumes.

 > [!NOTE]
 > This option is not available for Microsoft Entra joined devices.

-> [!TIP]
-> Active Directory-based protectors are normally used to unlock Failover Cluster-enabled volumes.

 In this example, a domain SID-based protector is added to a previously encrypted volume.
 The user knows the SID for the user account or group they wish to add and uses the following command: